timdeschryver/timdeschryver.dev/blog/improve-the-user-experience-of-your-application-using-rxresource/index.md

 ### Why `resource` provides a solution

-As I've mentioned before, the `resource` method just doesn't simply return the data from the server, instead, the `resource` method returns an [`Resource` object](https://angular.dev/api/core/Resource).
+As I've mentioned before, the `resource` method just doesn't simply return the data from the server, instead, the `resource` method returns a [`ResourceRef` object](https://angular.dev/api/core/ResourceRef).
 This object contains details about the request and the response in a single object.

 To read the response, you can use the `value()` Signal.
-Additionally, `Resource` also provides properties to create a good UI, such as the request state ([`ResourceStatus`](https://angular.dev/api/core/ResourceStatus)) and the error when the request has failed.
+Additionally, `ResourceRef` also provides properties to create a good UI, such as the request state ([`ResourceStatus`](https://angular.dev/api/core/ResourceStatus)) and the error when the request has failed.
 It also adds useful methods to access all of this information, which makes it developer-friendly.

 ### How you can use `resource` to improve the user experience

 Now that we have an understanding of how to fetch data using the `resource` method, let's see how it can improve the user experience of your application.

-Using the `Resource` object, you can easily show the user what's happening (or what has happened) with the request.
+Using the properties of the `ResourceRef` object, you can easily show the user what's happening (or what has happened) with the request.
 In the example below:

 - the user sees when a request is loading using the `isLoading()` method;